 After installing a new wallpaper boarder, I noticed a few flaws on the wall itself.
 I decided to camouflage the flaws by adding some pretty accents from the remaining wallpaper border.
-I carefully cut out my favourite images and applied them over the flaws in a way that looked decorative.
-Now nobody will ever know there are flaws on my wall.

 This is a guide about using wallpaper for wrapping presents.
 Wallpaper is sturdy and comes in many colors and motifs, making it a nice alternative to ordinary wrapping paper.
-Use leftovers from your last project or remnants found at thrift stores or yard sales.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have some discontinued wall covering books and I would like to use the book of design pages to decorate bookshelves, etc. The problem is, I don't know how to get the pins or screws that hold all of the sample wall covering designs together.
 Can anyone suggest what I can do?
 They are not easy to get off.

 I had the same problem but I just worked and worked with the screws/pins.
 You need a strong hand for one thing but using a screw driver (flat head) and pliers, while prying up with the driver, pull with the pliers, it does take time but it does work!

 Use the grinding wheel on a small dremel to cut them off.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.